classgraph/classgraph/classgraph-vfs/README.md

 ```

 The buffer can be the mapping itself, so it must not be read after the root it came from, or the
-`Vfs`, is closed, even while
+`Vfs`, is closed.
+Closing either of those closes the wrapper as well, whether or not the caller has,
+and `getByteBuffer()` returns null from then on -- but a `ByteBuffer` reference taken before the
-the wrapper is still open.
-That is the one place in this API where closing during a read is not
+close is not revoked by it.
+Reading through one is the one place in this API where reading after a
-reported as an `IOException`, because nothing sits between a raw `ByteBuffer` and the caller to
+close is not reported as an `IOException`, because nothing sits between a raw `ByteBuffer` and the
-translate the failure.
-What such a read does instead depends on how the JDK releases the mapping: on
+caller to translate the failure.
+What it does instead depends on how the JDK releases the mapping:
-JDK 22 or later the file is unmapped as the root closes, and the read throws
+on JDK 22 or later the read throws `IllegalStateException`, since the arena that mapped the file
-`IllegalStateException`; below JDK 22 the open wrapper holds the file mapped until it is closed, so
-the read quietly returns the file content.
+knows it has been closed, but below JDK 22 the address range has simply been freed and the read
+takes a SIGSEGV that kills the JVM.
+That only arises where the file was memory-mapped, which is on
+Windows; elsewhere the buffer is a copy, and a late read is merely wrong rather than fatal.
+Do not
+rely on that -- read the buffer inside the try-with-resources block, and while its root is open.

 `entry.load()` and `entry.loadAsString()` copy the content into a `byte[]` and a UTF-8 `String`
 respectively.
 There is nothing to close, and the result stays valid after the root and the `Vfs`